Recommendations for Commercial Garlic-Infused Oils

 The ingredients listed are canola and extra virgin olive oil, rosemary, minced garlic, thyme, oregano and pure garlic oil.
-The ingredients present a whole bunch of issues but the minced garlic visually present in the bottle makes this off limits right away.
+The minced garlic visually present in the bottle makes this off limits right away.
 Note that the front label product name does not give you the whole story.

 Bib’s Passion Oil Garlic Infused Olive Oil

 This online company makes small batches and after communication with them, it appears that they sometimes vary their ingredients and process, so we cannot recommend the product.
-They sometimes use garlic essential oil and sometimes use dehydrated garlic and we do not know the FODMAP content of the latter or how it would perform being integrated into an oil from a FODMAP perspective.
+They sometimes use garlic essential oil and sometimes use dehydrated garlic and they would not discuss their production process.

 California Olive Ranch Roasted Garlic Oil